RuixZh/LLF-AI4S/README.md

 \[ English | [中文](README_zh.md) \]

-This is a fork from official version https://github.com/hiyouga/LLaMA-Factory.
+This is a fork from official version https://github.com/hiyouga/LLaMA-Factory to try something for AI4Science.

 **Fine-tuning a large language model can be easy as...**